whoschek/bzfs/README.md

 --delete-dst-snapshots-no-crosscheck`

-* Delete all bookmarks that were created more than 90 days ago, yet do not delete the latest 200 bookmarks (per dataset) regardless of when they were created:
+* Delete all bookmarks that were created more than 90 days ago, yet do not delete the latest 200 bookmarks (per dataset) regardless of whether they were created earlier or later:

 ` bzfs dummy tank1/foo/bar --dryrun --recursive --skip-replication --delete-dst-snapshots=bookmarks --include-snapshot-times-and-ranks